harness/developer-hub/docs/platform/8_Pipelines/speed-up-ci-test-pipelines-using-parallelism.md

 To ensure that your test reports are correctly published and time-based test splitting works, you must do the following:

-* Configure your test runner and formatter to publish your test reports in the [JUnit](https://junit.org/junit5/) XML format and include filenames in the XML output.
+* Configure your test runner and formatter to publish your test reports in the [JUnit](https://junit.org/junit5/) XML format and include file names in the XML output.
    * For example, if you use `pytest`, you can set `junit_family=xunit1` in your code repo's `pytest.ini` file, or you can include `-o junit_family="xunit1"` in the step's `command`.
    * The exact setup and configuration requirements depend on the test runner that you use.
 Refer to your test runner's documentation to learn how to publish in the correct format.
 * If you're implementing `parallelism` in a step, rather than a stage, ensure that each `test-group` step generates a report with a unique filename.
 You can achieve this using the `<+strategy.iteration>` variable, which represents the index of the current test run, in the range of `0` to `parallelism-1`.